 One of the concerns that savvy borrowers have is that they could end up with multiple hard pulls if they are shopping around for a good mortgage rate or a good car loan rate.
 The good news is that this is accounted for.
-Each inquiry will appear on your credit report, but all inquiries for the same type of loan product made within 14 days of each other are counted as one inquiry.
+Each inquiry will appear on your credit report, but all inquiries for the same type of loan product made within 14 to 45days of each other are counted as one inquiry (the exact length depends on the credit bureau).
 It makes sense, if you’re shopping around for the best loan rate, to do so within a short period of time.

 A hard pull remains visible on your credit report for up to two years, but it should only affect your credit score for the first year that it is on your report.

 A soft credit pull, on the other hand, doesn’t impact your credit score, although it does appear on your credit report.
 Soft pulls include such inquiries into your credit as:

 - When you look at your own credit

 - When a creditor checks your credit for “prescreened” offers (you didn’t request the credit check)